OpenClaw Discernment Control Kit

 Who this is for

-- Operators who already enabled OpenClaw native memory and now need a reliable discernment layer.
+- Operators who already have OpenClaw native memory stable enough to evaluate and now need a reliable discernment layer.

 - Teams that want sensitive memory behavior to be reviewable, auditable, and scoped.